 Our office is here to assist you in any way that we can, if your question is not answered by the information on this website or if you need further information about one of the specific areas please do not hesitate to call or stop by our office.

 Who Are We?

 A legally organized subdivision of the state of Ohio located within the same boundaries as Shelby County, Ohio.

-An organization responsible for the promotion of the conservation and development of natural resources within Shelby County with special emphasis on soil and water, and for providing assistance to landowners with the planning and application of conservation practices on their land.
+An organization responsible for the promotion of conservation and development of natural resources within Shelby County with special emphasis on soil and water, and for providing assistance to landowners with the planning and application of conservation practices on their land.

-An organization that receives funding from the State of Ohio through the Ohio Department of Natural Resources, Division of Soil & Water Conservation, and from the Shelby County Commissioners.
+An organization that receives funding from the State of Ohio through the Ohio Department of Agriculture, Division of Soil & Water Conservation, and from the Shelby County Commissioners.